 The night turned out well and I got to perform the role of Anna for two weeks while the leading lady was out with pneumonia.
-In the end, Yul Brynner (who not only starred in the show but was also one of its producers) preferred me in the role so he bought out the leading lady’s contract and offered me the role of a lifetime!
+In the end, Yul Brynner (who not only starred in the show but was also one of its producers) preferred me in the role so he bought out the leading lady’s two-year contract and offered me the role of a lifetime!
 It was an amazing time for me and I was privileged to play the part of Anna more than a thousand times, before more than a million theatre goers over the next 2 1/2 years!

 The best part of the entire experience though, was meeting my husband Mike.
-He joined the tour about 6 months into the run of the show as the Associate Conductor and, as he likes to say, we fell in love across the footlights!
+He joined the tour about 6 months into the run of the show as the Associate Conductor and, as he likes to say, we literally fell in love across the footlights!
 After performing eight shows a week for the next 2 1/2 years, we left the tour, moved back to New York City, got married, bought a little condo in Greenwich Village and began our new life together.

 A year later, we found ourselves answering an altar call and giving our hearts to the Lord.
 Franny was born a year later and we thoroughly enjoyed our new little family amid all the excitement of living and working in the hustle bustle of New York’s music and theatre world.
 It wasn’t long, though, before we began to feel the tug on our heart to lay down the business we had worked so hard find our way in and follow what God had in store for us next.